Clearing Mexican Customs

 - A set of tools including its case, it might have a hand drill, wire cutters, wrenches, dices, screwdrivers, current cables, among others.

-- Up to two dogs or cats, maybe introduced as well as their accesories, provided that the corresponding zoosanitary import certificate issued by (SAGARPA) is presented to the customs officials.
+- Up to three dogs or cats, maybe introduced as well as their accesories, provided that the corresponding zoosanitary import certificate issued by (SAGARPA) is presented to the customs officials.

 If you are bringing more than US $300 worth of items, use the Declaration Lane (Carril de Declaración).

 For more information, read our article: Bringing Food, Plants, and Animals into Mexico.